 The other sound effects appear to be generic and so are harder to pin down.
 It’s a medley of dog’s barking, ouches, mooing, Chinese woodblock percussion instruments (or crickets?), and tonal ‘ta-da’ exclamations.
 Taken together it spells ‘wacky’, and is as grating as a crown of thorns.

-There’s no in-game music, that all accompanies the stroboscopic, trippy slideshow intro that will haunt your dreams forever more should you be foolish enough to let it into your psyche.
+There’s no in-game music, only that heard over the stroboscopic, trippy slideshow intro.
+That’s quite enough – it’ll haunt your dreams forevermore should you be foolish enough to let it into your psyche!

 The soundtrack itself can best be described as happy hardcore techno dance, and is a proper “wicked, wicked jungle is massive”, bangin’ toon.
 It’s “twistin’ my melon man… call the cops!”
 Different genres I know, but it all leads to the same thing… Ibuprofen and a dark room!